CouncilofLorien/counciloflorien.github.io/docs/rulesbook/0-introduction.md

 > - The fallen **Saruman** (of Many Colours) is the master of inanimate nature.
 He gathers knowledge and makes inanimate objects.
 He is obsessed with using his own personal power, items, and abilities to contest Sauron.
 > > **Note:** In the terms of _ME: The Wizards_, a Wizard that has failed a corruption check by 1 or 2 has become a **Fallen-wizard** (the Wizards in _MEWH_ are all Fallen-wizards).

+## The Challenge Decks

+{: .mecd }
+> <h2>INTRODUCTION</h2>
+>
+> Welcome to the _MECCG Challenge Decks_.
+This box contains everything you need, except for a pair of dice, to challenge any opponent to a fun and competitive match of the _Middle-earth Collectible Card Game_ (_MECCG_).
+>
+> The deck is preconstructed with cards available from teh following sets of _MECCG_: _Middle-earth: The Wizards_, _Middle-earth: The Dragons_, _Middle-earth: Dark Minions_, _Middle-earth: The Lidless Eye_, _Middle-earth: Against the Shadow_, and _Middle-earth: The White Hand_.
+Also, some promitional cards printed though _The White Hand_ were used.
+The cards were all originally printed as common or uncommon except for 3 rares per deck.
+The cards were chosen to complement each other in order to achieve maximum success in play, yet be rewarding as the story of the deck unfolds. _Challenge Deck_ cards reflect published errata and clarifications.
+>
+> The deck is tournament-read for the two-deck game.
+This is the game format presented in the Rules Summary.
+It observes the following Council of Lorien tournament rules: (a) 12-creature minimum; (b) 30-card resource/hazard minimum; (c) up to three Wizards/Ringwraiths allowed in the play deck; (d) Ringwraith players having +5 general influence that cannot control characters; and (e) Ringwraiths and their starting companies beginning play at Minas Morgul or Dol Guldur.
+If your Wizards or Ringwraith is eliminated, you do not lose the game, but rather lose five marshalling points off your final total and continue playing.
+>
+> The Council of Lorien is the sanctioning body of official _MECCG_ tournament play in the United States and Canada.
+For more information on the COuncil and coordinating a sanctioned _MECCG_ tournament, contact ICE promotion at 1 (800) 325-0479.
+>
+> The deck has 30 resources and 30 hazards, a complete complement of characters and sites for carrying out the resource strategy, and a 20 card sideboard.
+As per the tournament rules update in _The White Hand_, the sideboard is allowed to contain up to 30 cards.
+You should consider adding 10 cards to the sideboard when using this deck in a two-deck tournament, as this is certainly legal and adds to your deck's ability to react to an opponent.
+>
+> After becoming familiar with your challenge deck, you may want to modify it.
+You can bring in more powerful cards, or you may want to vary its predictability for playing against familiar opponents.
+You may want to make the deck even more competitive in a two-deck tournament.
+For example, the following hazards can benefit almost any _Challenge Deck_: _Mouth of Sauron_, _Uvatha the Horseman_, _Adunaphel_, _Daelomin at Home_, _My Precious_, _Lure of Power_, and _Durin's Bane_.
+Ringwraith players should consider if Dragon factions would fit into their existing resource mix.
+There are 9 Dragon factions all told, each worth from 3 to 6 faction marshalling points.
+Some excellent resources almost any Wizard deck can integrate are: the ally _Tom Bombadil_, the faction _Woses of Old Pukel-land_, and the item _The Mithril-coat_.
+>
+> <h2>OVERVIEW</h2>
+>
+> In _MECCG_ you play as one of the Wizards or Ringwraiths, trying to influence the Free Peoples or Sauron into letting you lead their armies.
+>
+> You control one or more companies, which are groups of characters.
+These companies move around Middle-earth from site to site.
+At the sites they can gain resources, which provide you with marshalling points (MPs).
+The marshalling points for a card are in the upper left-hand corner of the card.
+The accumulation of marshalling points is the primary way of winning the game.
+>
+> During the game you may "reveal" yourself.
+To do this you play a Ringwraith or Wizard card.
+That card represents you in the game.
+If that card is eliminated, through combat or corruption, then you lose the game.
+>
+> While your opponent is moving, you get to play hazards on his companies.
+These hazards represent the creatures and events your opponent must deal with while traveling in Middle-earth.

 ## The Balrog

 {: .meba }